 To evaluate these potentials see the previous five posts on this topic.

 If I’ve explained everything well enough in the series so far we should understand –

-- And maybe the most important thing - why float affects a company and its margins.
+Maybe the most important thing why float affects a company and its margins.